AleVq/SolverPPC/README.md

         # by naming the first inserted var x_0, the second x_1 and so on
         m.add_var(list(range(n)))
     # To add a constraint, we must give first var, second var and the type of constraint,
-    # which is a string in which:
+    # i.e. a string in which:
     # x must be used as a reference to the first constraint's variable,
     # y must be used as a reference to the second constraint's variable,
     # accepted operators are: >, =>, <, =<, !=, ==,